 The people of Athens treated Orestes as an impoverished guest deserves to be treated, giving him fresh food and clean clothing and ample water for bathing.
 Meanwhile the king of Athens personally selected the twelve men who were to decide the case, all of whom gave solemn oaths to do so on its merits alone.

 Just about all of the people turned out early the next day to see the trial.
-All of the prime viewing spots were taken long before noon.
-The people rushed up to the central acropolis where Athena’s statue stood, where there was a good view across to the Areopagus.
+They rushed up to the central acropolis where Athena’s statue stood, where there was a good view across to the Areopagus.
 When it was full, they crowded the balconies, rooftops, and streets down below.
 But only Orestes, the three Furies, and the twelve white-haired jurors, blinking a little sheepishly in the blazing summer sun, dared to stand upon the Areopagus proper.